 Need a Texas Talcum Powder Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was diagnosed with ovarian cancer, you should contact our lawyers immediately.
+If you or a loved one was diagnosed with ovarian cancer or mesothelioma, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 Talcum Powder Lawsuits Centralized